South Carolina Airbag Defect Injury Lawyers

 Failure of an airbag to deploy

-Most manufactures design airbags to deploy in moderate to severe accidents.
+Most manufacturers design airbags to deploy in moderate to severe accidents.
 The forces required to deploy an airbag in time may do more harm than good when they are deployed in minor crashes.
 However, as airbags become increasingly complex more and more fail to deploy situations are being seen.
 In these cases, consumers can sustain injuries that could have been prevented if the airbag would have deployed as intended and designed.

 Side Airbag Defects

-Side airbags are designed to protect passengers from injury in frequently occurring side impacts, and are most commonly deployed from the side of the seat itself to inflate between the door structures and the occupant.
+Side airbags are designed to protect passengers from injury infrequently occurring side impacts and are most commonly deployed from the side of the seat itself to inflate between the door structures and the occupant.
 By doing this, airbag designers can minimize the potential for airbag-induced injuries while providing optimal occupant protection.
-Of course, there are also additional designs that involve the deployment of curtain style airbags that deploy from the roof rails downward to provide the same type of protection to vehicle occupants in side impacts.
-Such designs, for example, are now commonly used in minivans and SUVs to protect rear seated passengers.
+Of course, there are also additional designs that involve the deployment of curtain-style airbags that deploy from the roof rails downward to provide the same type of protection to vehicle occupants in side impacts.
+Such designs, for example, are now commonly used in minivans and SUVs to protect rear-seated passengers.

 If you suspect the lack of a side airbag to be the cause of a catastrophic brain injury or death, contact us for a free evaluation of your case.
 Our Defective Airbag Attorneys are here to assist you and your clients in evaluating and pursuing a product defect claim.

 Call Today for a Free Airbag Defect Injury Consultation